NYTGameHint LOGO

 Today's NYT Strands Hints

-The official clue for today's theme is 'Fish or cut bait,' so here are some Strands hints to help you solve it.
+The official clue for today's theme is "You've got ...", so here are some Strands hints to help you solve it.

 • Reveal Theme Word Hints